teresayang/MPXV/README.md

 for all query sequence of the repetitive units is exported to a .csv file.

-The table (.csv) includes the following informations:
+The table (.csv) includes the following information:
 1. ID: name of MPXV sequences
 2. r: copy of tandem repeats
 3. match: number of matches